UX-D1: Users can focus on objects and read necessary text

 - 6DoF apps must use the head pose provided by the system.

 UX-D9: App never goes to 2D unexpectedly

 When in VR, your app should never display any 2D images.
-These might include permissions dialog boxes, splash screens, hardware volume control sliders, and dialog boxes controlled by other software on the device.
-See the example below.
+These include permissions dialog boxes, splash screens, hardware volume control sliders, and dialog boxes controlled by other software on the device.

 This is meant to be a very rare occurrence, and only for a small set of circumstances.
 One reason might be needing to prompt the user to accept a dangerous permission.
-Unfortunately, currently dangerous permissions can only be accepted with 2D monoscopic dialog boxes.
+Currently, dangerous permissions can only be accepted using 2D monoscopic dialog boxes.
 This won’t be addressed with in-VR dialog boxes until the next version of Android.
 Another reason might be displaying a webview, for a login process with a third party that requires the web.

-When making this transition, your app must do the following:
+When making the transition to 2D, your app must do the following:

 - Prompt the user to remove their phone.